-The second innovation is that the contract in the model consists solely of control rights, or covenants, and does not include an interest rate.
-It can be shown that the problem where one party chooses a contract, consisting of a covenant and an interest rate, to offer to another party condenses to two steps.
+The second innovation of the model is that the contract consists solely of control rights - covenants - and does not include an interest rate.
+The problem of one party that offers a contract, consisting of a covenant and an interest rate, to another party, condenses into two steps.
 In the first step, a covenant that maximizes the total surplus from the parties' relationship is chosen.
 In the second step, given the optimal covenant, the interest rate is chosen to maximize the offering party's payoff conditional on the other party accepting the offer.
 In this setting, the interest rate just splits the total surplus between the parties and does not affect the overall contracting efficiency gain.
-Since the focus of my study is aggregate contracting efficiency, I can abstract away from the interest rate's role and limit the analysis to the choice of optimal covenant schedules.
-For that reason, in the remainder of the paper,
+Since the focus of my study is aggregate contracting efficiency, I abstract away from the interest rate's role and limit the analysis to the choice of optimal covenant schedules.
+Thus, in the remainder of the paper, I use the terms contract and covenant schedule interchangeably.